zlovatt/zl_Scriptlets/readme.md

 zack@zacklovatt.com

-Copyright (c) 2021 Zack Lovatt.
+All tools © 2021 Zack Lovatt.
 All rights reserved.

-## TO RUN THESE SCRIPTS
+## Installation Instructions

-  - Click on any of the script names _below_.
+  - Click on any of the script names below.
   - In the top right corner of the code block, press the 'Raw' button to view the actual .jsx script file
   - Save (cmd/ctrl+s) this file somewhere on your computer
   - In AE: `File > Script > Run Script File...` and choose this script!